curtis86/solar-flare-alert/README.md

 ## C. Supported Systems

-Any system with BASH 3.2+ (not test on older versions).
+Any system with BASH 3.2+ (not tested on older versions).

 ### Installation